-ADMISSION CRITERIA: Successful completion of an undergraduate degree, or a Graduate Certificate in Theology or Divinity.

-FOLLOW ON STUDY: Graduates may proceed to a Masters award.
-Graduates who have included a Minor Thesis of 16,000 words (worth 2 units) in their course and achieved a minimum grade of 75% may be eligible to apply for admission to a Higher Degree by Research.
+ADMISSION CRITERIA: Successful completion of an undergraduate degree.
+FOLLOW ON STUDY: Graduates who have completed their Master of Divinity with a Distinction to High Distinction average and have completed a Minor Thesis of 16,000 words achieving a minimum grade of 75% may be eligible for admission to Higher Degrees by Research.
+HIGHER DEGREES BY RESEARCH